This article suits more for a blog, but I've decided to share this information on our articles section.

 Find one-by-one all specified packages and select the installation version.
 Press "Next" and watch the exciting installation process:

-When the installation is complete, open the folder in the Explorer with installed Cygwin -> home -> (your user name), and unzip Coturn files here.
+When the installation is complete, open the folder in the Explorer with installed Cygwin -> home -> (your user name), and unzip the Coturn files here.
 You will see the following:

 Now, launch the emulator Cygwin.bat.